How To Negotiate a Travel Nurse Contract and Get the Pay You Deserve

 You’re staring at your travel nurse contract but aren’t excited about what you see.
-You’d like to change a few things but don’t know if that is acceptable.
+You’d like to change a few things but you don’t know if that is acceptable.
+As the contracted worker, you can’t just go around making demands — can you?

 You start worrying; your palms begin sweating and you decide to sign it.